★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

-Parker-Hannifin is a global motion and control technologies manufacturer with two reportable segments: Diversified Industrial (~69% of FY2025 net sales) and Aerospace Systems (~31%).
+Parker-Hannifin is a global motion and control technologies manufacturer with two reportable segments: Diversified Industrial and Aerospace Systems.
+For the nine months ended Mar 31, 2026, Diversified Industrial generated about 67% of net sales and Aerospace Systems about 33%, with aerospace contributing a higher share of segment operating income.
 In Industrial, moat drivers include a global distribution network, a broad portfolio of motion-control technologies, and OEM design-in for custom components.
 In Aerospace, long qualification cycles and embedded content on aircraft programs support sticky OEM positions and follow-on repair/replacement and aftermarket revenue.
 The company's Win Strategy operating system is positioned as a driver of continuous improvement and margin resilience; key risks include industrial cyclicality, competitive pricing pressure, and execution/quality in aerospace supply chains.

 Primary segment